nuplex/five-day-weather/README.md

 of an application.

 ##### Polish
-So the juggling those two factors results in knowing what to polish and what not to.
-Being able to enter a location by city, zip code, and lat-long is a basic enough feature.
-The application using a minimalistic design instead of barebones HTML is enough in-terms of polish.
+Juggling those two factors results in knowing what to polish and what not to.
+Being able to enter a location by city, zip code, and lat-long is an adequate feature.
+The application using a minimalistic design instead of barebones HTML is enough in terms of polish.

 ##### All-together now
 Essentially, these led to: